 Classroom management, discipline, behavioral management, contacting parents and above all your teaching methods are parts of the teacher interview questions.

-As a candidate, preparing for a teaching interview, you would probably want to do your best answering naturally by presenting your confidence in your teaching knowledge and experience.
+As a candidate preparing for a teaching interview, you would probably do your best answering naturally and confidently with your teaching knowledge and experience.

 How would you handle this upcoming interview?